ccrysisa/ccrysisa.github.io/docs/posts/linux2023-lab0/index.md

  *
  * The middle node of a linked list of size n is the
  * ⌊n / 2⌋th node from the start using 0-based indexing.
- * If there're six elements, the third member should be returned.
+ * If there&#39;re six elements, the third member should be returned.
  *
  * Reference:
  * https://leetcode.com/problems/delete-the-middle-node-of-a-linked-list/